 Great Snipe, Bluethroat, Great Grey Owl - Birdlife Belarus

 Terek Sandpipers - Astrid Kant/Birdlife Belarus

 Pygmy Owl - Gennadij Mindlin/Birdlife Belarus

 Gerard Gorman is an acknowledged authority on birding in Eastern Europe, having led many tours over more than twenty years.
-Gerard is also a well-known author of birding books, including 'Woodpeckers of Europe'.
+Gerard is also a well-known author of birding books, including 'Birding in Eastern Europe' and 'Woodpeckers of Europe'.